-David C Barry is an award-winning writer and producer.
+David C Barry is a producer and writer of both scripted material and live events.
 He graduated from Rutgers College before attending graduate school at USC’s School of Film and Television.
 David has written for Academy and Emmy Award winner Ellen Burstyn as well as with BAFTA winner and Tony/Emmy award nominee Michael Lindsay-Hogg, known for being “The Father of the Music Video” for his pioneering work with The Beatles and The Rolling Stones.

-In addition to writing filmed content, David is also a producer of live events and is one of Hollywood’s most outspoken voices against ageism, especially as it relates to women (Grandma Grace as played by Kiva Lawrence-Hoy is one of his favorite characters to date).
-David feels a responsibility as a writer to populate his stories with women of all ages and all points of view.
+In addition to writing filmed content, David is also a producer of live events and is one of Hollywood’s most outspoken voices against ageism, especially as it relates to women.
+David feels a responsibility as a writer to populate his stories with people of all ages and all points of view.

 Robyn Rosenfeld has spent most of her career producing, distributing, and overseeing international sales for feature films and television.

 As Vice President of High Line Pictures and Sovereign Films, Rosenfeld most recently Executive Produced the feature film, EFFIE GRAY, written by Emma Thompson and starring Dakota Fanning, Emma Thompson,and Julie Walters.
 She also oversaw International Sales for the acclaimed documentary JODOROWSKY’S DUNE for City Film, which received a nomination for Best Documentary from the National Board of Review and was also listed on Oscars Documentary Feature Short List for 2014.
 She is currently working on the upcoming feature film, TUNNELS OF CU CHI written by Gary Trudeau.